-The ASM1 model (Henze et al., 2006) including the effect of temperature was used to describe the biokinetics.
+The ASM1 model (Henze, Gujer, Mino, & Loosdrecht, 2006), including the effect of temperature, was used to describe the biokinetics.
 A completely mixed tank was used to describe the hydraulics in the lagoon.
-To assume complete mixing is a common simplification when modelling the hydraulics of aerated lagoons (Ouldali et al., 1989; Houweling et al., 2005).
+To assume, complete mixing is a common simplification when modeling the hydraulics of aerated lagoons (Houweling, Kharoune, Escalas, & Comeau, 2005; Ouldali, Leduc, & Nguyen, 1989).
 The ASM1 default kinetic and stoichiometric parameters found in WEST 2017 for municipal wastewater treatment were all used for the simulations.
 An influent file based on the measured influent composition and the fractionation described in Vanrolleghem et al. (2003), Roeleveld and van Loosdrecht (2002) and Henze et al. (2006) was built and fed to the model.
-A volume equal to the total volume of the studied system (520 m3) was used.
+A simulated volume equal to the total volume of the studied system (520 m3) was used.
 The observed effluent temperature (Figure 2a) variation was also fed to the model.
-The initial conditions were computed running a 50-day steady state simulation with the influent composition averaged over the two first weeks.
+The initial conditions were computed running a 50-day steady-state simulation with the influent composition averaged over the two first weeks.
 DO was maintained above 6 g/m3 in the reactor during the simulations.
 Sedimentation was not included in the model.